Gerald Pizzuto: Appeal process

 Originally, Gerald Pizzuto was scheduled to be executed on May 27, 1988, after his death warrant was signed on April 26, 1988.
 However, on May 16, 1988, Pizzuto was granted a stay of execution.

 On August 28, 1989, the Washington Court of Appeals rejected Pizzuto's appeals over the Washington murders.

 On January 15, 1991, the Idaho Supreme Court rejected Pizzuto's appeal against his sentence and conviction for the Herndon murders.

 In the midst of Pizzuto's appellate process, his execution was scheduled for the second time, and was ordered to take place on June 30, 1992.
 However, on June 24, 1992, U.S. District Judge Edward Lodge issued a court order to postpone Pizzuto's execution to grant him more time to file a federal court appeal.

 On August 3, 1995, the Idaho Supreme Court rejected Pizzuto's petition for new counsel to pursue his claims of ineffective legal representation in his original trial.

 On September 6, 2000, the Idaho Supreme Court rejected Pizzuto's post-conviction appeal.

 On February 6, 2002, the 9th Circuit Court of Appeals turned down Pizzuto's appeal.

 On October 20, 2004, Pizzuto's second appeal to the 9th Circuit Court of Appeals was also dismissed.

 In September 2007, Pizzuto appealed to the Idaho Supreme Court to overturn his death sentences, claiming that it would be unconstitutional to execute him given that he was mentally disabled as attributed to his low IQ of 72.
-On February 22, 2008, the Idaho Supreme Court rejected Pizzuto's fifth petition for post-conviction relief, after rejecting his arguments to vacate his death sentence on the grounds of mental retardation.
+On February 22, 2008, the Idaho Supreme Court rejected Pizzuto's fifth petition for post-conviction relief, after rejecting his arguments to vacate his death sentence on the grounds of intellectual disability.

 On March 17, 2010, the Idaho Supreme Court rejected a joint appeal filed by Pizzuto and five other condemned inmates from Idaho, who all argued that they were entitled to new trials because the U.S. Supreme Court made a ruling to allow only the jury, not judges, to impose the death penalty.
 The Idaho Supreme Court ruled that the ruling was made after the six's convictions were finalized by the U.S. Supreme Court and that the verdict was not retroactive and only applicable to future cases, and hence rejected the appeal.

 In February 2020, the 9th Circuit Court of Appeals rejected another appeal from Pizzuto, who once again submitted that his death sentence should be vacated on account of his intellectual disability.
 The same court had rejected the same appeal the previous year.

 In 2020, Pizzuto and another death row inmate, Thomas Eugene Creech, filed a federal lawsuit in which they alleged that their rights were violated by the state's secrecy surrounding the execution protocol, and the motion was heard before the United States District Court for the District of Idaho.
 The motion was rejected by U.S. District Judge David Nye on November 18, 2020.